 The Gaiam Restore Hand Therapy Kit is a must have for anyone experiencing hand pain and stiffness.
 If your hands are stiff and painful gripping objects is painful making everyday tasks difficult.
 The kit comes with instructions and exercises that will help you reduce pain, regain mobility and strengthen the muscles in your hand.
 I use this kit and the exercises nearly everyday to help keep my hands limber and pain free.

 Self Treatment Help For Adductor Pollicis Muscle Pain

 Do you know that trigger points or other dysfunction in the adductor pollicis muscle can cause pain in and around the base of the thumb?
 Dysfunction in this muscle can make holding and picking up objects between the thumb and fingers very painful.

-The Trigger Point Therapy Workbook: Your Self-Treatment Guide for Pain Relief can help you treat this wrist and thumb pain by teaching you the techniques to find and eliminate trigger points.
+The Trigger Point Therapy Workbook: Your Self-Treatment Guide for Pain Relief can help you treat thumb and thumb pain by teaching you the techniques to find and eliminate trigger points.
 Author Clair Davies explains the trigger point phenomenon and muscle pain in everyday language.
 But what makes this book worth its weight in gold are the individual muscle trigger point treatments that Davies has compiled.
 His diagrams and step by step instructions help you locate which muscles are contributing to your pain, how to find the trigger point and treat it.
-He also provides stretching and strengthening exercises for each muscle.
 It takes time and practice to master finding trigger points, but once you learn you have a tool and method to help relieve muscle pain throughout the body.
 If you are suffering from pain in and around thumb treating the trigger points in the adductor pollicis muscle of the hand can help reduce or eliminate you pain.
 This book is a must have for anyone interested in finding the cause and treating muscle pain.